dschlekat/simanneal/README.md

 # simanneal
-Semester-long project for PHYS 332 at UNC Chapel Hill on simulated annealing.
-(Prof: Dr. Fabian Heitsch)
+Semester-long project for PHYS 332 (Numerical Techniques for the Sciences II; Prof: Dr. Fabian Heitsch; Fall 2023) at UNC Chapel Hill on simulated annealing.

 Authors: Reece Clark, Hannah Perkins, Donovan Schlekat

+Code can be used and/or modified for any application with proper attribution.

 ## Files: